docpad-archive/documentation/Skeletons.md

 These are skeletons currently available to you as part of the DocPad bootstrap process:

-- [canvas.docpad](https://github.com/bevry/canvas.docpad) `branch: docpad-5.x` - The bare minimum to get started, with a few bundled client-side libraries to make it easier
-- [balupton.docpad](https://github.com/balupton/balupton.docpad) `branch: docpad-5.x` - [preview](http://balupton.com/) - The personal website/blog of Benjamin Lupton, the creator of DocPad
-- [kitchensink.docpad](https://github.com/bevry/kitchensink.docpad) `branch: docpad-5.x` - [preview](http://docpad-kitchensink.herokuapp.com) - The entire kitchensink to showcase everything that docpad is capable of

-### Expiremental

-These are skeletons that are currently under contruction:
+- [HTML5 Boilerplate](https://github.com/docpad/html5-boilerplate.docpad) `branch: docpad-6.x` - HTML5 Boilerplate skeleton for DocPad.
+Bare essentials for building a modern website with best practices
+- [Website Skeleton](https://github.com/docpad/website.docpad) `branch: docpad-6.x` - Website skeleton for DocPad.
+Useful for personal websites and blogs.
+Pulls in social streams and github information

-- [website.docpad](https://github.com/bevry/website.docpad) `branch: master` - A DocPad skeleton for Websites.
-Includes themes for HTML5 Boiler Plate, Initializr, Twitter Bootstrap, among others.
+- [Kitchensink](https://github.com/bevry/kitchensink.docpad) `branch: docpad-6.x` - [preview](http://docpad-kitchensink.herokuapp.com) - A DocPad Skeleton useful for showcasing different features and functionality of DocPad.
+Implemented using Twitter Bootstrap

 ### Older

 These are skeletons and themes for older versions of DocPad

+- [Blank Canvas](https://github.com/bevry/canvas.docpad) `branch: docpad-5.x` - The bare minimum to get started, with a few bundled client-side libraries to make it easier
-- [deckpad](https://github.com/calvinmetcalf/deckpad) `branch: master` - Build rich HTML5 presentations with DocPad
+- [Deckpad](https://github.com/calvinmetcalf/deckpad) `branch: master` - Build rich HTML5 presentations with DocPad
-- [nodechat.docpad](https://github.com/balupton/nodechat.docpad) `branch: master` - A local chat application built with DocPad, Socket.io and Backbone.js.\nNOTE: To run nodechat you must use `coffee server.coffee` instead of `docpad run`
+- [Node Chat](https://github.com/balupton/nodechat.docpad) `branch: master` - A local chat application built with DocPad, Socket.io and Backbone.js.\nNOTE: To run nodechat you must use `coffee server.coffee` instead of `docpad run`
+- [Balupton](https://github.com/balupton/balupton.docpad) `branch: docpad-5.x` - [preview](http://balupton.com/) - The personal website/blog of Benjamin Lupton, the creator of DocPad